 Slow-release fertilizers include those products that are either slowly soluble or water-insoluble nitrogen.
 The slowly soluble products are synthetic organic fertilizers manufactured in a way that slowly releases the nitrogen over time by manipulating the size of particles and sometimes coating them.
 These slowly available forms include IBDU, methylene ureas, sulfur-coated ureas, and poly-coated ureas.
 The water-insoluble sources include both synthetic organics, like urea formaldehydes, and natural organic materials, such as activated sewage sludge, processed manures, and plant-based meals.

-Slow-Release versus Fast-Release Fertilizers
+Advantages and Disadvantages of Slow-Release vs. Fast-Release Fertilizers

 |Nitrogen released gradually||Higher initial cost|